-The Insurance Department has completed its analysis of the 2005 annual statement surplus levels of the Pennsylvania Blue Cross and Blue Shield Plans - Capital Blue Cross; Highmark Inc.; Hospital Service Association of Northeastern Pennsylvania d/b/a Blue Cross of Northeastern Pennsylvania (NEPA); and Independence Blue Cross.
-The Department has found that Capital, Highmark, and NEPA continue to operate in the sufficient range; Independence continues to operate in the efficient range.
+The Insurance Department has completed its analysis of the 2009 annual statement surplus levels of the Pennsylvania Blue Cross and Blue Shield Plans - Capital BlueCross; Highmark Inc.; Hospital Service Association of Northeastern Pennsylvania d/b/a Blue Cross of Northeastern Pennsylvania (NEPA); and Independence Blue Cross.
+The Department has found that Highmark continues to operate in the sufficient range; Independence and NEPA continue to operate in the efficient range; and Capital is now operating in the efficient range.